 Applying to the Program

-The 2020 application will be available by September 15, 2019.
-The deadline for admission for Fall 2020 is January 5, 2020.
+Information regarding 2021 Admissions will be posted by August 1, 2020.
 For a printable copy of these instructions and detailed information about our program, please download our 2020 Program Prospectus.

 - Undergraduate degree: B.S. or B.A.
 Most students major in the biological sciences, but this is not required

 - science courses up through and including biochemistry.
 We do not require a laboratory component.

 - at least one upper level human genetics course (300 or 400 level if this is available at your institution).

 - Graduate Record Examination (GRE): General Test: Verbal, Analytical, and Quantitative (GRE scores must be no more than 5 years old).
 To receive the current GRE Information and Registration Bulletin, go to http://www.gre.org/.
 You can also contact your college or university office of student records, or write to: Graduate Record Examinations Educational Testing Service P.O.
 Box 6000 Princeton, NJ 08541-6000 Phone: (609) 771-7670 Fax: (609) 771-7906